Craft Manager is a replacement for the stock craft list that lets you Search, Sort and Group your craft. It also has full KerbalX integration.

 KerbalX integration.
 Craft Manager does everything the KerbalX mod does (just better!) enabling you to upload/update and download craft from KerbalX.
 But KerbalX integration is an optional feature, so you don't have to be a KerbalX user to use the core features of Craft Manager.

-Get startedOnce installed, Open Craft Manager in either editor (SPH/VAB) by clicking on the stock 'open' button, the icon in the toolbar, or by pressing ctrl+o.
+Install and Get startedDownload Craft Manager and KXAPI for the version of KSP you're using and unpack the zips into your GameData folder.
+The first time you run KSP after installing it will ask you if you want to enable KerbalX integration.
+This can also be switched on/off from the settings.
+Open Craft Manager in either editor (SPH/VAB) by clicking on the stock 'open' button, the icon in the toolbar, or by pressing ctrl+o.
 By default Craft Manager replaces the stock craft list, but you can change this in settings.

 It also adds a few keyboard shortcut to the editors; ctrl+s - saves current craft, ctrl+n - clears the editor, ctrl+o - opens craft manager.